otozyon/GPGMail/README.md

 GPGMail is a plugin for OS X's Mail.app, which let's you
 send and receive secure, OpenPGP encrypted and signed messages.

-This is a build with the License Activation removed.
+This is a build without the License Activation.

 Prerequisite
 ------------